Many more likely sought US jobless aid even as layoffs slow

 by Christopher Rugaber, The Associated Press

-FILE - In this May 21, 2020, file photo, a worker looks over an electronic slot machine as chairs have been removed from some machines to maintain social distancing between players at a closed Caesars Palace hotel and casino in Las Vegas.
-Cards will be cut, dice will roll and jackpots jingle when casinos in Las Vegas and Nevada begin reopening at 12:01 a.m.
-Thursday, June 4.
-There will be big splashes, even amid ongoing unrest, and big hopes for recovery from an unprecedented and expensive closure prompted by the coronavirus pandemic.
-(AP Photo/John Locher, File)
+A man walks past Marco's Pizza, which is now hiring, Friday, June 5, 2020, in Euclid, Ohio.
+U.S. unemployment dropped unexpectedly in May to 13.3% as reopened businesses began recalling millions of workers faster than economists had predicted, triggering a rally Friday on Wall Street.
+(AP Photo/Tony Dejak)

-WASHINGTON — The U.S. government is set to issue its latest report Thursday on the layoffs that have left millions unemployed but have steadily slowed as many businesses have begun to reopen and to rehire some laid-off workers.
+WASHINGTON — The U.S. government is set to issue its latest report Thursday on the layoffs that have left millions unemployed but that have markedly slowed as many businesses have partially reopened and rehired some laid-off workers.

-The pace of job cuts has been declining over the past two months after the coronavirus had struck hard in March, forced widespread business closures and sent the economy into a deep recession.
-The dwindling pace of jobless claims suggests that the devastation in the job market may have bottomed out.
+The pace of job cuts has declined in the nearly three months since the coronavirus struck hard, forcing business closures and sending the economy into recession.
+The dwindling pace of jobless claims suggests that the devastation in the job market has bottomed out.
 Still, by historical standards the number of weekly applications remains high.

-On Friday, the government is expected to report that the economy lost 8 million jobs in May, on top of 20 million lost in April.
-Unemployment could near 20%.
+On Friday, the government surprisingly reported that the economy gained 2.5 million jobs in May and that the unemployment rate unexpectedly declined from 14.7% to a still-high 13.3%.
+Reopened businesses appeared to have recalled some laid-off workers faster than predicted.

-The job cuts reflect an economy that was seized by the worst downturn since the Great Depression.
-Most economists foresee unemployment remaining in double digits through the November elections and into 2021.
+But many analysts expect hiring to slow with much of the economy still shut down and consumers still wary of travelling, shopping, eating out or attending large events.